 Picking the right school for your child is not a decision to take lightly.
-JCCS is hosting an Open House on Wednesday, November 9th from 5:30pm - 7:30pm to answer any questions prospective families may have about the school.
+JCCS is hosting an Open House on Wednesday, Feb 8th at 5:30pm - 7:30pm. to answer any questions prospective families may have about the school.
 Visitors will tour the campus and classrooms and have the chance to talk with teachers and faculty about the school.
 If you cannot attend on the date of the Open House a tour can be arranged by appointment.

 LHSAA ALL-ACADEMIC COMPOSITE TEAMS: Congratulations to Dee Dee Brown (Volleyball) and Joshua Hartley (Football) for being named to the LHSAA All-Academic Composite Teams.
 They are student-athlete's with a six-semester GPA of 4.0.

 JCCS STUDENT CHOSEN FOR THE "PERRY OUTREACH PROGRAM": Congratulations to 11th grader Breann Martin for being chosen to participate in the the Perry Outreach Program.
 The Perry Initiative partners with medical centers, universities, and high schools to host Perry Outreach Programs for young women in high school.
 These day-long programs are held at over 30 locations nationwide throughout the year.
 Participants perform mock orthopaedic surgeries and conduct biomechanical engineering experiments, while also hearing from prominent women engineers and surgeons in the field.